srnd/CodeDay-Organizer-Manual/post-event/bans.md

 * Age-related

+  * Too Young -- 1-2 years, until they should be old enough to reasonably attend

+  * Too Old -- Forever

+* Recruiter -- Forever

 ## Non-Standard Bans

-We _can_ ban students for other reasons, but please pre-clear it with StudentRND staff first, since it's important that bans are well-founded and
+We _can_ ban students for other reasons, but please pre-clear it with StudentRND staff first, since it's important that bans are well-founded and applied equally. \(If possible, you should clear this before even removing the attendee.\)